 Also in the pipeline are enhancements to the Tool module to cover purchasing and costing, improved scheduling interface and results interrogation, automated collection of key data feedback and true serial number mapping and traceability through multiple quantity works orders.

 In conclusion the development diary is pretty full – but we’re always open to suggestions from our user base – please!

 We have a new edition to our team this month.
 Dean Tuppin joins the Sales department looking at ‘new business’ activities.
 Dean has an MRP background as well as business development and marketing skills.

 For our existing customers, Andy Mills continues to provide the first port of call for any upgrade information, licensing issues or general account assistance in his role as Accounts Manager.

-Of course we continue to provide training courses and programs whether it be at customer site, on-line or at our Enderby offices.
-We welcome any inquiries you may have in this area.
+Of course we continue to provide training courses and programmes whether it be at customer site, on-line or at our Enderby offices.
+We welcome any enquiries you may have in this area.

 For more details on Javelin, Events, Training and Support, please visit our Website.

 I am pleased to announce the arrival of Dean Tuppin, who recently joined Javelin to work with our sales team and add an additional dimension to our new business activities.

 Dean is from a sales background and has worked within the IT software solutions arena, where he has amassed over 15 years’ experience selling finance, supply chain management and manufacturing software solutions across a variety of industries and to businesses ranging in size from small owner run operations to large blue chip multinationals.